bainbridge/health_share/posts/template_issue.md

 -

 [^1]: The resources I use to develop these issue breakdowns are saved in PDF form in my [Sources](https://drive.google.com/open?id=1sILYzCXlqDw85Xy32z09_suQN8owSwi3) folder on Google Drive.
 I save PDFs in order to avoid the potential for dead links down the road.
 In the top right corner of page 1 of the PDF, you'll find the resource's URL.
 Please feel free to download & share these resources!
+[^2]: If you have questions or comments, please leave me a note [here](https://docs.google.com/forms/d/e/1FAIpQLSeTskpY1LoQss2fgXTcGZNyFY4XgTrWW49o4TzLLHdgkeVeOQ/viewform).
+I especially appreciate hearing from someone with expertise on this topic -- happy to update posts & credit you!
+Please include the post title so I can figure out what you’re referring to.
+Thanks!